City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 ## Running with Docker

+In case you only wish to run the backend + database in docker, a helper script is provided.

-1. Provided docker is running locally on your machine, run `./build_docker_backend.sh` (make the file executable first)
+1. Run `./build_docker_backend.sh` (make the file executable first)
-2. Once the backend and database containers are up and running, to make sure the everything is working fine - navigate to [http://localhost:3000/api](http://localhost:3000/api) and you'll see the message *"API is running"*
+2. Once the backend and database containers are up and running navigate to [http://localhost:3000/api](http://localhost:3000/api) and you'll see the message *"API is running"*

 ### Accessing the NestJS/PostgreSQL Docker container